-If a competitor's electronic device makes noise or if the competitor is seen using it at any time during the competition, an official report will be documented for review by the SkillsUSA Championships director.
-If confirmed that the competitor used the device in a manner which compromised the integrity of the competition, the competitor's scores may be canceled.
+If a competitor's electronic device makes noise or if the competitor is seen using it at any time during the competition, an official report will be documented for review by the Director of the SkillsUSA Championships.
+If confirmed that the competitor used the device in a manner which compromised the integrity of the competition, the competitor's scores may be removed.